Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk for repossession services has been moderate in the three years to 2018.
-This risk level indicates that providers could potentially encounter unanticipated disruptions to their supply chains, which would raise operating expenses and increase costs for buyers.
-Providers that face unexpected costs may be less willing to...
+Supply chain risk for repossession services has been moderate in the three years to 2021.
+Moderate risk indicates that providers are more likely to encounter unanticipated disruptions to supply chains, which could raise operating expenses.
+Providers that face unexpected costs may be less willing to negotiate on price, thus decreasing...
 Subscribe to learn more.